Lawrence Watt-Evans bibliography: The Fall of the Sorcerers series

 In the Walasian Empire, sorcerers are the aristocracy.
 They are granted a lot of social power, prestige and wealth, and in return are expected to use their magical abilities for the common good.
 The system had worked well enough for hundreds of years, and the people in general considered themselves better governed than neighbors with a more conventional aristocracy - but things are starting to change: the economy is in trouble, there is more and more discontent, in the cities people gather and listen to speeches, some of which might be seditious...This is the world into which the protagonist, a young man Anrel Murau, has grown up.
 His background is a bit unusual.
 In this society. magical ability is the key to success.
 While such ability is mostly hereditary, a child of commoners found to have a magical ability is taken into the aristocracy and might attain the highest positions, while a magically deficient child of magical parents - which is unusual but does sometimes happen - is restricted to more humble positions.
 Anrel Murau is an example of the latter kind.
 His wizard parents were killed when a spell they worked went wrong.
 Deeply traumatized by being so orphaned, he thoroughly detests magic and is happy to be declared a non-magical person and live out his life as a simple clerk.
-However, when a powerful sorcerer kills Murau's best friend and engages in black magic and human sacrifice, Murau is drawn into a dangerous confrontation, and discovers himself to be an unmatched master in a new kind of magic - that of the orator stirring up the masses.
-Soon he is caught up in a series of escalating revolutionary events, with increasing popular discontent leading to the title's Fall of the Sorcerers - but a revolution can turn out to be very dangerous also to those who stirred it up.
-From the outset, it is evident that all this is in fact a fantasy analogue of the French Revolution.